Ed's AV Handbook.com

 How OLED & IOLED differ

-IOLED screens are created on crystal wafers made from inorganic semi-conducting substances such as gallium arsenide or gallium nitride.
-OLED wafers are made from organic materials as plastic or glass.
+IOLED screens (as Samung's MicroLED screen) are created on crystal wafers made from inorganic semi-conducting substances such as gallium arsenide or gallium nitride.
+OLED screens are made from wafers of organic materials such as plastic or glass.
 Due to its lower thermal conductivity, an OLED emits less light than IOLED.
 (The potential brightness of IOLED is almost 10% of the Sun's brightness.)
 IOLED also has a longer illuminating life than OLED.
 Yet OLED screens still have a lifetime expectancy that is similar to the plasma, LCD, and CRT technologies.

 The key difference is cost.
 OLED is less expensive to produce than IOLED.
 Plastic and glass cost less than the inorganic crystal wafers.
 In addition, it has been reported that OLED manufacturing processing can mass produce a 55 inch OLED screen in about two minutes.
 Therefore OLED leads the way in the first waves of real-LED television sales.